-The Menstrual Equity project at UWaterloo is a collaboration between the Equity, Diversity, Inclusion and Anti-Racism Office (EDIR-O) and Plant Operations, and has been made possible by the sustained advocacy and work of the Women’s Centre.
-The project uses a multifaceted approach to enhance the accessibility of resources and support to all people who menstruate.
+The Menstrual Equity project was a collaboration between the Office of Equity, Diversity, Inclusion and Anti-Racism (EDI-R) and Plant Operations, and has been made possible by the sustained advocacy and work of the Women’s Centre.

 We are grateful to the numerous other individual advocates and groups who have contributed to this important project including, but not exhaustively, the Women’s Centre, the Waterloo Undergraduate Student Association (WUSA), the Graduate Student Association (GSA), the Faculty of Engineering, the Faculty of Health, the Faculty of Math, the School of Pharmacy, Health Promotion, Athletics, and the Office of Advancement.